Radiologic Technology Degree Program

-Friends University offers a Bachelor of Science in Radiologic Technology.
-The program is a two-part program: two years at an American Registry of Radiologic Technologists (ARRT) program (60 hours) and two years at Friends University.
+The radiologic technology degree program is a two-part program: two years at an American Registry of Radiologic Technologists (ARRT) program (60 hours) and two years at Friends University.
 The two years at Friends University include courses in humanities and the basic sciences.
 Although Friends is affiliated with Hutchinson Community College's Radiologic Technology program, students may attend any ARRT-approved clinical program.

 The facilities are located in William Penn Hall, a modern science and math building that includes a computer facility, research and teaching labs, faculty offices, and lecture rooms.

-Need more information?
+Need more information about Friends University’s Bachelors degree in radiologic technology?
 Request information now to learn more about the Radiologic Technology bachelor's degree available at Friends University.
 You can also contact the Admissions Office at 316-295-5100 or email@example.com.